By Dr. Mercola

 Herb of the cross

-Vervain was first brought from Europe to North America, and is also abundant in North Africa, China and Japan.2 It's a perennial plant that grows between 1 to 3 feet, with simple opposing leaves and thin and stiff stems.3 During the summer, pink, purple, white or blue flowers appear, with each flower having five petals and sitting on top of delicate spikes.4
+Vervain was first brought from Europe to North America, but it's also abundant in North Africa, China and Japan.3 It's a perennial plant that can reach 1 to 3 feet, and has oblong-shaped leaves and thin, stiff stems.4 The plant produces pink, purple, white or blue flowers that appear during summer.5

 Health Benefits of Vervain

 Analgesic — This herb helps alleviate headaches, migraines and abdominal cramps linked to menstruation.

 Anti-inflammatory — Complementing the plant's analgesic properties, vervain may help reduce swelling and inflammation.15